wp-document-revisions/wp-document-revisions/readme.txt

 * Files are intuitively checked out and locked to prevent revisions from colliding
 * Toggle documents between public, private, and password protected with a single mouse click
 * Runs in-house or in the cloud
 * Secure: filenames are hashed on upload and files are only accessible through WordPress's proven authentication system
 * Can move document upload folder to location outside of web root to further ensure government- and enterprise-grade security
 * Documents and Revisions shortcodes, Recently Revised Documents widget
 * Multisite and Windows (XAMPP) support
 * French and Spanish language support (easily translated to your language)
 * Integration with [Edit Flow](http://editflow.org)
 * Recently Revised Documents Widget, shortcodes, and templating functions for front-end integration
+* Beta: WebDAV support.
+Edit via supported Microsoft Office versions (2010+)

 **Features Available via the [Code Cookbook](https://github.com/benbalter/WP-Document-Revisions-Code-Cookbook):**